christian-posta/ceposta-devops-ose/ose-scripts/Readme.md

 Some of the variables are hard coded at the moment, but we can change that.

+## SSH Keys
+You'll want to install the public key found in [ssh-keys directory](ssh-keys) into your OSE installation for the user you'll use to connect.
+This is because Jenkins will try to SSH into gears during builds and will use the private key found in that same directory.

+## Trying out the scripts

 To run the create_ose_env.sh script, pass in the name of the app along with the version to use.
-Note, OSE will strip out the '.' characters:
+Note, OSE will strip out the '.' characters.
+Parameters are "AppName" "Version" "OSE installation" "OSE domain"

-    $ create_ose_env.sh 1.0.2
+    $ create_ose_env.sh 1.0.2 https://broker.hosts.pocteam.com dev

 Once the script finishes, you should see the environment details in the ./vars/ folder with a name like: